• Skip to primary navigation

 Google had also begun bundling Gmail and Docs with premium rates that offered additional benefits, including storage, paving the way for what would eventually become Google Drive.

 Perhaps, regardless of the dissent on release, it was actually right on time.
-Almost six years later and Chrome OS is still soldiering on, enjoying the longevity that some of Google’s less than stellar products (like Buzz and Wave) could only imagine.
+Almost six years later and Chrome OS is still soldiering on, enjoying the longevity that some of Google’s less-than-stellar products (like Buzz and Wave) could only imagine.
 And yet, in the ever-expanding space of cloud-based solutions, Chrome OS is hardly alone in the category of best cloud operating systems.

 Some, like the celebrated JoliOS with its 15 thousand apps, have come and gone while most, like eyeOS, have been acquired to serve as the back-end support for other products.
 The few that are still standing and are worth mentioning are featured on this list in order to properly compare cloud services between different vendors.